Biology

 Facilities

-The program is housed in the Science/Math Building and the Science/Technology Building.
+The program is housed in the Science/Math and the Science/Technology Buildings.
 The facilities include six teaching/research laboratories, a media/solutions preparation lab, a GIS lab, greenhouse, natural history museum, and an on-campus 40-acre Wildlife Area.
-The labs contain a variety of instrumentation including compound and dissecting microscopes, PCR/qPCR, centrifuges, growth chambers, physiology powerlabs, spectrophotometers and more!
+Students gain hands-on experience with a variety of instrumentation including camera and Wi-Fi enabled compound and dissecting microscopes, a virtual cadaver table, PCR/qPCR, centrifuges, growth chambers, physiology powerlabs, spectrophotometers, Valve Index Full Virtual Reality kits, and more!

 Undergraduate Research Conference